 You need to think about the two in tandem – consider how the furniture you want can best fit into the space available in your library.
 Whether it’s a modern building with even walls and corners, or it’s an old space with uneven measurements, you need to consider how to make the furniture fit best for you.

-Consider carefully how items of library furniture can function well best within your space and how they can adapt to work with the surroundings.
+Consider carefully how items of library furniture will function best within your space and how they can adapt to work with the surroundings.

 4. What is the aim of the overall style and appearance of the library?

-Every library is different – there are thousands of library spaces around the world and all with their own identity.
+Every library is different – there are thousands of library spaces around the world and each has its own unique aesthetic.

 When it comes to choosing your library furniture, you should think about the library itself and the atmosphere that you want to create.
-Consider what you are aiming for in terms of the overall style and appearance of the library and try to find library furniture that works alongside this.
+Consider what you are aiming for in terms of the overall style and appearance and then select library furniture that matches your vision.

 You want consider: